Who we are

 Meet Our Board

-• Vernetta Avril
+Vernetta Avril - SHE/HER (CHAIR)

-ernetta is a Sanctuary Student who is currently completing a BA in Cognitive Neuropsychology at York University Glendon campus as well as a BEd at York's Keele Campus.
+Vernetta is a Sanctuary Student who is currently completing a BA in Cognitive Neuropsychology at York University Glendon campus as well as a BEd at York's Keele Campus.
 She holds certificates in Counselling, Community Mental Health and Crisis Intervention and Prevention.
 Vernetta is an experienced mentor in the York community as a Peer Mentor for first year students and Youth group Counsellor/Mentor in the community at large.
 She is passionate and enthusiastic about working with and helping individuals with precarious immigration status and effecting meaningful change in their lives.
 During her spare time, she enjoys reading and exploring nature.

-• Destin Bujang
+Destin Bujang - HE/HIM

 With political unrest in Cameroon, Destin came to Canada in 2012 after graduating in the fields of

 Journalism and Communications.
 He was a Volunteer at FCJ Refugee Centre where he eventually got hired as Special Events Coordinator and Resource Development Worker.
 He also worked as the Youth and Arts Program Coordinator of the Centre, creating and developing Community Action Projects for youth with precarious status, most significant, “The Art Between Us” and a collection of Refugee stories in a book Titled “Seeds of Hope: Creating a Future in the Shadows” Also working as the Youth Ambassador for the Canadian Council for refugees, he grew the passion for community work and leadership.
 He is now a student at York University, majoring in Human Rights and Equity Studies.
 Destin is the founder of a group in one of Toronto’s priotized neighborhoods called the Black Creek Youth Initiative in the Black Creek - Thrithewe neighborhood.
-This group engages young people of all ages to be involved in their community, while building connections as well as leadership skills.
+This group engages young people of all ages to be involved in their community, while building connections as well as leadership skills. -

-• Varka Kalaydzhieva
+Varka Kalaydzhieva - SHE/HER

 Varka Kalaydzhieva